Sam31551/Undergraduate_Dissertation/README.md

 ## Data Source

 Data was scraped from globally renowned database website in football, 'Transfermarkt'.
+Transfermarkt provides detailed statistics on player transfer values, team performance, and other relevant metrics.

-## Notebooks
+## Project Structure

-There are 11 python notebooks designed to be run in order.
-Data defined in early notebooks is carried over for analysis in subsequent ones.
+There are 11 python notebooks in the analysis pipeline.
+The notebooks are intended to be run sequentially, as the outputs from earlier notebooks are required for the subsequent stages.

+## Notebooks Overview
 #### 1. Data Exploration
-Data from the top 5 leagues in Europe (England, France, Germany, Italy, Spain) is imported.
-Unique and interesting min/max vales are found per column.
-Missing values are checked.
+   - Data from the top 5 leagues in Europe is imported.
+Basic EDA is performed to identify missing data, anomalies and unique values.
-Data is split by country to ensure consistent structure across regions.
-Duplicated columns are dropped and columns are renamed for more intuitive understanding.
+   - Data is split by country, unneccessary columns are dropped and column names are standardized.

 #### 2. Data Pre-Processing
 Rows are dropped where target value is null, a team with a whole season's worth of inconsistent data has that season droppped.
 Missing values where values do not change significantly from row to row i.e. average age, are imputed.